Harshit2575/TestGithub/README.md

 TestGithub
 -----------
 -----------
-Github Tutorials to knoe about basics of using Github etc.
+Gitthub Tutorials to know about basics of using Github ,manuvering functions and creating other projects